YigongQin/TransformerEngine/benchmarks/linear/README_nvfp4_quant_overhead.md

 | per-GEMM (summed) | 4 single-usage | 184.5 MB | 51.9 MB | 236.5 MB |
 | one training pass | 2 fused dual-usage | 92.3 MB | 51.9 MB | 144.2 MB |

-That predicts the step doing 39% less cast traffic; measured `quant us` is 37% lower (92.6 vs 146.6 µs).
+That predicts the step doing 39% less cast traffic; measured cast time is 37% lower (92.6 vs 146.6 µs).
 The agreement is close enough to conclude the cast is bandwidth-bound and that this gap is real physics rather than a measurement artifact — unlike the penalty described next.